yuehaowong/devOpsDemo/README-DOCKER.md

             - A **volumes** key that contains an array.

-                - In our first element, we'll want to mount our current directory to the `/usr/src/app` directory in the container.
+                - In our first element, we'll want to mount the current directory on our host machine to the `/usr/src/app` directory in the container.
 This will allow the webpack-dev-server running in the container to watch for code changes in our file system outside the container.
+This is great because now we have live reloading and HMR.

+                   However, it's important to note that by virtue of mounting our current directory here (which does not include the files in node_modules), we are effectively overwriting the node_modules from our mm-dependencies image (that we populated in the image by running npm install) with an empty directory in the top level read-write layer of our container.
+So, in order to preserve our node modules, we'll mount a [named volume](https://nickjanetakis.com/blog/docker-tip-28-named-volumes-vs-path-based-volumes) in the next element.

-                - In our next element, we'll mount a [named volume](https://nickjanetakis.com/blog/docker-tip-28-named-volumes-vs-path-based-volumes) we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.
-The difference between a named volume and a path based volume (as we used in the first element) is that Docker handles where to create named volumes in your host filesystem.
+                   The main difference between a named volume and a path based volume (as we used in our first element) is that Docker handles the question of *where* to create named volumes in your host filesystem.
 If you just need the data to persist and don't care necessarily *where* it persists, use a named volume.
 (You'll just need to include the named volume under the top level `volumes` key, which we'll do below)

+                   Another difference between a named volume and a path based volume (and the aspect that allows access to the node_modules we installed in our image) is that named volumes are initialized when a container is created.
+If the container’s base image contains data at the specified mount point, that **existing data is copied into the new volume** upon volume initialization, which makes it available within the container.
+This does not apply when mounting a host directory.

+                - And so, in our next element, we'll mount a named volume we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.

             - A **command** key that executes `npm run dev:hot` in the container.
 You'll see in `package.json` that this starts your node server and webpack-dev-server.
 The `proxy` settings in our `webpack.config.js` will route all traffic to the `api` route to the node server at port 3000.